 My Location and Contact Information

-I am in Fort Pierce, Florida.
-You can email me at firstname.lastname@example.org or call/text me at 304-650-3132.
-You are welcome to contact me anytime with comments, questions, or inquiries.
+I am in Port Charlotte, Florida.
+You can email me at firstname.lastname@example.org or text me at 941-246-9657. ( I tend to avoid answering calls from someone not in my contact list to avoid sales/robocalls) You are welcome to contact me anytime with comments, questions, or inquiries.

 You can also use this form to send me an email: